This content refers to a previous version of Skype - go here for the current version.

 Now that you have Skype set up on your computer, it's time to make your first call.
 It's easier than you might think.

 To start, you need at least one contact.
-Go back to our lesson on Adding Contacts if you need help finding or adding people you know.
+Visit our lesson on Adding Contacts if you need help finding or adding people you know.
 Next, you should make a test call to make sure the person on the other end will be able to hear you.
 After that, you'll be ready to take advantage of Skype's calling services, from the free to the paid.

 There's an easy way to test your voice call settings and equipment before you call anyone on Skype.
 It's through a special contact—which is actually an automated service that mimics a phone call—named Skype Test Call or Echo/Sound Test Service.
 The contact is already on your contacts list.
 Before you begin, make sure: